csparker/csparker.github.io/_posts/2021-11-16-Tissue-weighted-mean.markdown

 ## What is the tissue-weighted mean?

-The problem is overcome by applying the tissue-weighted mean.
+The problem of mis-estimating ROI means in the presence of CSF partial volume  is overcome by applying the tissue-weighted mean.
 This weighted mean sums the tissue metric across the tissue within the ROI and divides by the total tissue volume:

 <br/>